At our schools we believe in and share these 5 Core Values

-Alongside this each Curriculum Vehicle has an accompanying Knowledge Organiser Mat which is shared at the outset with our children and their parents/carers.
-This contains the key knowledge, the key personal skills (always abilities / soft skills) and the key vocabulary we want the children to learn about alongside reading recommendations, website links and potential connected careers.
+Alongside this each Curriculum Vehicle will be accompanied by a Knowledge Organiser Mat which is usually shared at the outset with our children and their parents/carers.
+This will contain the Key Knowledge, the key personal skills and the key vocabulary we want the children to learn about.
+It will also contain reading recommendations, website links and potential connected careers to explore.

-To support children’s understanding and develop autonomy in their own learning, we deploy a Challenge by Choice approach to a large proportion of our differentiated lessons.
+To support children’s understanding and develop autonomy in their own learning, we deploy a Challenge by Choice approach to a large proportion of our lessons.
 This involves removing caps placed on children’s learning, so as not to restrict their progress.
-This approach offers more ownership for the children as they choose their own level of activity within a lesson to work at.
-This means that all children are given the opportunity to challenge themselves appropriately in different aspects of a subject without the limitations of being automatically ability grouped.
+This approach offers more ownership for the children as they choose their own level of independent work within a lesson to learn from.
+All children are given the opportunity to challenge themselves appropriately in different aspects of a subject without the limitations of being automatically ability grouped.

 In this approach there are four different learning options for the learning intention of a session.
 In order to make this system accessible for all our learners, these options are referred to as ‘chillis’ and the system is referred to as Chilli Challenges in the classroom.
 Each chilli builds on the previous one, offering different levels of difficulty or application.